 Student Clubs & Organizations

-Providence College offers students the opportunity to participate in more than 100 active clubs and organizations that focus on social, multicultural, political, professional, educational, athletic, community service, and wellness issues.
+Providence College offers students the opportunity to participate in more than 100 active clubs and organizations that focus on social, multicultural, political, professional, educational, athletic, community service, and wellness issues. test

 The PCSB Involvement Fair held during each fall semester allows freshmen and sophomores to talk with representatives from all of the PCSB clubs and organizations and learn more about getting involved.